-Repped asks L.A. agents to get real about Hollywood, what they want from prospective clients, and more.
+Repped asks agents to get real about Hollywood, what they want from prospective clients, and more.
 Who knows, you might find your future agent right here.

-This week: Mike Eisenstadt, president of Amsel, Eisenstadt, Frazier & Hinojosa Inc. His clients have appeared in the “Fast and Furious” franchise, “Battle of the Sexes,” and “I, Tonya”—and he also reps Creed Bratton of “The Office” fame!
+We sat down with Mike Eisenstadt, president of Amsel, Eisenstadt, Frazier & Hinojosa Inc. His clients have appeared in the “Fast and Furious” franchise, “Battle of the Sexes,” and “I, Tonya”—and he also reps Creed Bratton of “The Office” fame!

 Describe your talent roster.